hparik11/language-translation/README.md

 Neural machine translator for English2French translation.

 ## Overview
 This project is about translation from English to French language.
-That is accomplished by using TensorFlow library, more specifically it utilizes embedding with attention sequence-to-sequence model.
+That is accomplished by using TensorFlow library, more specifically it utilizes embedding with attention sequence-to-sequence RNN model.
+The dataset is text files of ~140,000 fairly simple sentences in English and in French.

 ### Files